anurag3301/anurag3301.com/home/content/_index.md

 <br>

-I’m an embedded systems engineer with two years of experience in programming and electronics.
+I’m an embedded software engineer with two years of experience in programming and electronics.
 Proficient in Python, C++, Bash, and Lua, I’ve worked with AVR microcontrollers and am currently exploring ARM Cortex-M with STM32 and FreeRTOS using ESP-IDF.
 A Linux enthusiast, I configure and use Arch Linux for my projects.
 I also write blog, make sure to check them out {{anchor(url="/blog", title="here")}}.

 # Skills